BitcoinDesign/Guide/guide/inheritance-wallet/onboarding-cosigners.md

 On the home screen, the app shows the wallet, along with a task list that reminds her to:
 - Save the wallet backup kit.
-- Enable her Bitbox to sign transactions.
+- Enable her BitBox to sign transactions.

 ### Enabling the signing devices